saltcorn/saltcorn/README.md

 .local/bin/saltcorn serve
 ```

 Now open http://localhost:3000/ in your browser.
-When you want to run this again, you need to run the `export` line and the `saltcorn serve` line or simply `SQLITE_FILEPATH=~/saltcorn.sqlite .local/bin/saltcorn serve`.
+When you want to run this again, you need to run the `export` line and the `saltcorn serve` line. or simply run `SQLITE_FILEPATH=~/saltcorn.sqlite .local/bin/saltcorn serve`.

-To install Saltcorn on a fresh virtual machine, simply install node.js and run `npx saltcorn-install -y`; see [Quick install server on Linux](#quick-install-server-on-linux) To try out Saltcorn with docker-compose; see [Quickstart with Docker](#quickstart-with-docker).
+To install Saltcorn on a fresh virtual machine, simply install node.js and run `npx saltcorn-install -y`; see [Quick install server on Linux](#quick-install-server-on-linux).
+To try out Saltcorn with docker-compose see [Quickstart with Docker](#quickstart-with-docker).

 ## Hosting options